ultrasoundmoney/eth-analysis-rs/README.md

-# Ethereum analysis services Ξ🔍
+# Ethereum analysis services 🦇🔊🔍

 The backend services to [ultrasound.money](https://ultrasound.money/) which analyze Ethereum.